NeKoRoSYS/NeKoRoSYS/README.md

 # Hi, I am NecroMarX!
+I am Filipino, and is currently 16 years old.
+I am an aspiring software and game developer!
+My goal is to learn a lot of aspects that come in developing projects such as video games, or even stuff outside game development.
+I am currently working alone but I am happy to work with anyone if I pass the criteria.
 <!--
 **NecroMarX/NecroMarX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.